 - In ElastiCube Manager, click Add Data and then, HubSpot.
 The Connect to HubSpot window is displayed.

-- Click Connect to Server.
-HubSpot is displayed in the Select Database list.
+- Log in to your HubSpot account.
+HubSpot is displayed in the Select Database list in the ElastiCube Manager.

 - Click OK.
 Sisense connects to HubSpot and displays a list of tables available for you to import.